-Once upon a time, I had my postal address upon my website (which I should clarify is not the same as my residential address).
+I used to have other personal details on my website, such as my postal address upon my website (a PO Box, which at the time was not the same as my residential address).
 I also had my mobile number as well.
-I even provided links where vistors could even download my resume in both Word and PDF, as an encouragement to recruiters and would-be clients.
-These days, I do none of these things.
-I don't believe these things have made my job-hunting easier.
-Instead, my resume has apparently been harvested "for stock" - added to some recruiter's database of leads and contacts, no matter how conterfeit the connection.
-(That's the only reason I guess why I keep being approached by certain US recruiters for jobs, no matter that I don't hold a Green Card, or for that matter live in that country.)
+I even provided links where visitors could even download my resume in both Word and PDF, as an encouragement to recruiters and would-be clients.
+I've removed all of this information.
+Having my resume online has not made my job-hunting easier.
+Instead, it appears to have been harvested "for stock" by certain US-based recruiters, and added to their "database" of leads and contacts.
+So every couple of months, I get spammed about programming jobs in Kentucky or Ohio, no matter that I don't hold a Green Card, or for that matter live in that country.

 In addition, having all these details public makes identity theft a lot easier.
-One person from the local PostgreSQL User's Group - out of the blue - used the phone number I provided to tell me that.
+One person from the local PostgreSQL User's Group - out of the blue - rang me on the phone number I had provided on this website to warn me of the dangers.
 I took his advice to heart.

-Thanks to my wife for her love and support, and thanks to my daughter (just because).
+Thanks to my wife and daughter for their love and support.